zeromq/zyre/bindings/java/zyre-jni/README.md

 # jyre-jni

-Demonstrate a hard-coded, simplistic JNI wrapper for libzyre
+Demonstrates a hard-coded, simplistic JNI wrapper for libzyre.
+These steps have been tested on Linux only.

 ## prerequisites